cds-snc/design-research-handbook/_pages/en/tools/gc-docs.md

 *We put files with protected personal information on GCDocs.*

 ### How to get to GCDocs
 - On your TBS computer, double click the "GCDOCs" icon on your desktop.
+Or, you can [navigate to our research folder directly](https://gcdocsp.tbssct.local/gcdocs/llisapi.dll?func=ll&objId=34800438&objAction=browse).
 - If you're not on the TBS network, you will have to connect to the VPN before your open GCDocs.

 ### What we put on GCDocs